 We write detailed blogs like this to demonstrate that our experts at LeaseQuery are not just real estate professionals, but also lease accounting experts.
 Trust us, there’s a difference.
 Our clients have unlimited access to our accounting professionals, and we consult with them on complex lease accounting issues.

 We understand the challenges faced not just by real estate and equipment leasing professionals, but also the accounting departments supporting both groups.
 Our lease management software reflects our expertise.

 If you liked this post, consider reading the following:

-About LeaseQuery: LeaseQuery is lease management software that helps companies manage their leases.
-Rather than relying on excel spreadsheets, our clients use LeaseQuery to get alerts for critical dates (renewals, etc.), calculate the straight-line amortization of rent and TI allowances per GAAP, provide the required monthly journal entries (for both capital and operating leases) and provide the commitment disclosure reports required in the notes and the MD&A. Contact us here.
+LeaseQuery is lease accounting software that helps companies manage their leases.
+Rather than relying on excel spreadsheets, our clients use LeaseQuery to get alerts for critical dates (renewals, etc), calculate the straight-line amortization of rent and TI allowances per GAAP, provide the required monthly journal entries (for both capital and operating leases) and provide the commitment disclosure reports required in the notes and the MD&A. Contact us here.